dib-lab/2020-paper-sourmash-gather/manuscript.md

-We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
+We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic levels using an LCA approach.
 Our CAMI-based taxonomic benchmarking shows that this approach is competitive with several extant approaches for all metrics across all taxonomic levels (Figures @fig:spider and
 @fig:scores).
-This accuracy also suggests that minimum metagenome covers themselves are likely to be accurate, since choosing the correct set of genomes is required for accurate taxonomic assignment.
+This taxonomic accuracy also suggests that minimum metagenome covers themselves are likely to be accurate, since the taxonomic assignment is built solely on the metagenome cover.

-One convenient feature of this approach to taxonomic analysis is that new or changed taxonomies can be readily incorporated by assigning them directly to genome identifiers; the majority of the computational work is involved in finding the reference genomes, which can have assignments in multiple taxonomic frameworks.
+One convenient feature of this approach to taxonomic analysis is that new or changed taxonomies can be readily incorporated by assigning them directly to genome identifiers; the majority of the computational work here is involved in finding the reference genomes, which can have assignments in multiple taxonomic frameworks.
 For example, sourmash already supports GTDB [@doi:10.1093/nar/gkab776] natively, and will also support the emerging LINS framework